 - provide transmission of power on the national grid well in compliance with security, efficiency and environmental requirements

-- perform the system operator function for electricity and
+- perform the system operator function for electricity cost-efficiently

 - promote an open Swedish, Nordic and European market for

 - ensure a robust nationwide supply of electricity.